robinwang1/ECO-3D/README.md

 * [RobustPointSet](https://github.com/AutodeskAILab/RobustPointSet)
 * [ScanObjectNN](https://hkust-vgd.github.io/scanobjectnn/)

-Download the data in corresponding folders.
+Download the data and place them in corresponding folders.

 ## VAE Training
 To train VAE to obtain the perturbation tokens on RobustPointSet run: